dr-rompecabezas/qugenai/README.md

 #### Current Setup

-- Django is deployed as a single Heroku app for simplicity and cost efficiency.
+- Django is deployed as a Heroku app for simplicity and cost efficiency.
 - Celery handles background processing tasks for AI pipelines.
 - This setup prioritizes rapid development and proof-of-concept validation.